MatthewWilletts/matthewwilletts.github.io/_posts/2021-2-7-Non-Linear-ICA-using-flows-and-fixed-linear-models.md

 Overall, we think this is a fun approach, pairing powerful flows with (partially) fixed linear models.
 [Check out the full paper](https://arxiv.org/abs/2002.07766) for more experiments and for the more technical aspects of the idea.

-[^1]: Admittedly this is an appoximation -- maybe _wearing sunglasses_, being _young_ and _smiling_ are in fact interdependent, but hopefully the correspondance is weak.
+[^1]: Admittedly this is an approximation -- maybe _wearing sunglasses_, being _young_ and _smiling_ are in fact interdependent, but hopefully the correspondence is weak.
 If wearing sunglasses and smiling, say, really did strongly tend to go together in some way, then a model of this type _would_ learn to lump them together as a single _wearing sunglasses while smiling_ variable.

 #### References